 Do the same routine you would do, just like you normally would if you were not wearing aligners, before putting your trays back in for optimal oral health.

-DO NOT use the same toothbrush to clean your teeth and your Invisalign trays
+DO NOT use the same toothbrush to clean your teeth and your Invisalign trays.

 It may seem like an efficient and easy option to use the same toothbrush you use to clean your teeth, to also clean your Invisalign trays.
 However, I am here to deter you from doing that!

-Not only will the same bacterias transfer from your mouth to the plastic trays, but a big toothbrush that is used for a human mouth will be too big and rough for an Invisalign tray.
+Not only will the same bacteria transfer from your mouth to the plastic trays, but a big toothbrush that is used for a human mouth will be too big and rough for an Invisalign tray.
 They were not made to endure that kind of pressure therefore resulting in you inadvertently damaging your aligners.

 You can use a small bristles toothbrush that our dentists will also be able to provide you with.

-DO NOT eat or drink with your Invisalign trays in your mouth
+DO NOT eat or drink with your Invisalign trays in your mouth.

 The only thing you can drink while you are wearing your Invisalign trays is water.
 Other than water, you should not eat or drink while you have your Invisalign in your mouth.